 - (a) Attitudes affect Behaviour.
 People have the natural tendency to maintain consistency between two attitudes or attitude and behaviour.
 Attitudes can lead to intended behaviour if there is no external intervention. - (b) Attitudes are Invisible.
 Attitudes constitute a psychological phenomenon which cannot be observed directly.
 However, we may observe an attitude indirectly through observing its consequences. - (c) Attitudes are Acquired.
 Attitudes are gradually learnt over a period time.
-The process of learning attitudes starts right from childhood and continues throughout the life of a person.

-- (d) Attitudes are Pervasive.
+The process of learning attitudes starts right from childhood and continues throughout the life of a person. - (d) Attitudes are Pervasive.
 Attitudes are formed in the process socialization and may relate to anything in the world.
-For example, a person may have positive or negative attitude towards religion, politics, politicians, countries, and so on. - (e) Attitude is effective and behavioural.
-Attitudes refer to feelings and beliefs of individuals or group of individuals.
-The feelings and beliefs are directed towards other people, objects or idea. - (f) Attitude is evaluative.
+For example, a person may have positive or negative attitude towards religion, politics, politicians, countries, and so on. - (e) Attitude is evaluative.
 Attitudes are evaluative statements, either favourable or unfavourable.
-When a person says he likes or dislikes something somebody, an attitude is being expressed. - (g) Attitude is unconsciously held.
+When a person says he likes or dislikes something, somebody, an attitude is being expressed.

+(f) Attitude is unconsciously held.
 An attitude may be unconsciously held.
 Most of our attitudes may be about those objects which we are not clearly aware of.